theopensystemslab/planx-new/doc/architecture/decisions/0009-single-application-audit-table.md

 2. Add an `integration_name` column (ENUM) to identify the destination

+3. Use a foreign key relationship between `lowcal_session.id` and `submissions.session_id`
+  - As `submission` need to be retained, and `lowcal_session` deleted a constraint such as `ON DELETE SET NULL` for the foreign key would allow for the relationship to be maintained whilst the session record exists.

-3. Implement the migration in phases:
+4. Implement the migration in phases:
    - Create new consolidated table
    - For each integration:
      - Update application code to write to both old and new tables